 Celebrate Earth Day with this gorgeous paper Earth Day craft!
 I love how the bright colors look on the black paper.
 We used a fun painting technique to create the starry sky effect so it looks like you are looking at the earth from space.
 Adding in the red heart gives the whole project a fun pop of color.

 We love paper quilling, it’s a fun craft that kids from about grade 2 all the way up to teens (and adults!) have fun doing.
-Kids don’t need any special tools to make the paper quills, and the designs always turn out great.
+Was surprised my son in college now took part in the project assuming he was happy after ordering his fake id online.

 You do need to do a lot of cutting beforehand to get the paper strips ready, but if you have a paper cutter it makes it makes things a lot easier and faster.